sambitdash/PDFIO.jl/paper/paper.md

 # Summary

-Portable Document Format (PDF) is the most ubiquitous file format for text, scientific research, legal documentation and many other domains for information dissemination and presentation.
+Portable Document Format (PDF) is the most ubiquitous file format for text, scientific research, legal documentation and many other fields for information presentation and dissemination.
 Being a final form format of choice, a large body of text is currently archived in this format.
-Julia is an upcoming programming language in the field of data sciences with focus on text analysis.
-Extracting archived content to text is highly beneficial to the language usage and adoption.
+Julia is an upcoming programming language in the field of data sciences.
+Extracting archived content and understanding document metadata is beneficial to the language usage.

-``PDFIO`` is an API developed purely in Julia.
-Almost, all the functionalities of PDF understanding is entirely written from scratch in Julia with only exception of certain (de)compression codecs and cryptography, where standard open source libraries are being used.
+`PDFIO` is an API developed purely in Julia.
+Almost, all the functionalities of PDF understanding is entirely written from scratch in Julia with the only exception of certain (de)compression codecs and cryptography, where standard open source libraries are being used.

 The following are some of the benefits of utilizing this approach:

 1. PDF files are in existence for over three decades.
-Implementations of the PDF writers are not always accurate to the specification or they may even vary significantly from vendor to vendor.
-Every time, someone gets a new PDF file there is a possibility that it may not work to the best interpretation of the specification.
-A script based language makes it easier for the consumers to quickly modify the code and enhance to their specific needs.
+Implementations of the PDF writers are not always accurate to the specification.
+   They may even vary significantly from vendor to vendor.
+Every time someone gets a new PDF file, there is a possibility that file may not be interpreted as per the specification.
+A script based language makes it easier for the consumers to quickly modify and enhance the code to their specific needs.

-2. When a higher level scripting language implements a C/C++ PDF library API, the scope is confined to achieving certain high level application tasks like, graphics or text extraction; annotation or signature content extraction or page merging or extraction.
-However, this API represents the PDF specification as a model (in Model, View and Controller parlance).
-Every object in PDF specification can be represented in some form through these APIs.
-Hence, objects can be utilized effectively to understand document structure or correlate documents in more meaningful ways.
+2. When a higher level scripting language implements a C/C++ PDF library API, the scope is kept limited to achieving certain high level tasks like, graphics or text extraction; annotation or signature content extraction; or page extraction or merging.

+   However, `PDFIO` represents the PDF specification as a model in the Model, View and Controller parlance.
+A PDF file can be represented as a collection of interconnected Julia structures.
+Those structures can be utilized in granular tasks or simply can be used to understand the structure of the PDF document.

+   As per the PDF specification, text can be presented as part of the page content stream or inside PDF page annotations.
+An API like `PDFIO` can create two categories of object types.
+One representing the text object inside the content stream and the other for the text inside an annotation object.
+Thus, providing flexibility to the API user.

-3. Potential to be extended as a PDF generator.
-Since, the API is written as an object model of PDF documents, it's easier to extend with additional PDF write or update capabilities.
+3. Since, the API is written as an object model of PDF documents, it's easier to extend with additional PDF write or update capabilities.
+   Although, the current implementation does not provide the PDF writing capabilities, the foundation has been laid for future extension.

 There are also certain downsides to this approach:

-1. Any API that represents an object model of a document, tends to carry the complexity of introducing abstract objects, often opaque objects (handles) that are merely representational for an API user.
+1. Any API that represents an object model of a document, tends to carry the complexity of introducing abstract objects.
+They can be opaque objects (handles) that are representational specific to the API.
 They may not have any functional meaning.
-The methods tend to be granular than a method that can complete a user level task.
-2. The user may need to refer to the PDF specification (PDF-32000-1:2008)[@Adobe:2008] for having a complete semantic understanding.
-3. The amount of code needed to carry out certain tasks can be substantially higher.
+The methods are granular and may not complete one use level task.
+The amount of code needed to complete a user level task can be substantially higher.

+   A comparative presentation of such approach can be seen in the illustration given below.
+A text extraction task, that can be just one simple method invocation in a competing library like `Taro`, can involve more number of steps in `PDFIO`.
+For example, in `PDFIO` the following steps have to be carried out:
+   a.
+Open the PDF document and obtain the document handle.
+   b.
+Query the document handle for all the pages in the document.
+   c.
+Iterate the pages and obtain the page object handles for each of
+      the pages.
+   d.
+Extract the text from the page objects and write to a file IO.
+   e.
+Close the document ensuring all the document resources are
+      reclaimed.
+2. The API user may need to refer to the PDF specification (PDF-32000-1:2008)[@Adobe:2008] for semantic understanding of PDF files in accomplishing some of the tasks.
+For example, the workflow of PDF text extraction above is a natural extension from how text is represented in a PDF file as per the specification.
+A PDF file is composed of pages and text is represented inside each page content object.
+The object model of `PDFIO` is a Julia language representation of the PDF specification.

 ## Illustration